idanarye/woab/README.md

 ## Pitfalls

+* When you start Actix actors from outside Tokio/Actix, you must use `woab::block_on`.
+This is a limitation of Actix that we need to respect.
 * GTK requires some signals to return a boolean value - `true` to "inhibit" and not let the signal pass up the inheritance to other handlers, and `false` to let it.
 WoAB cannot automatically detect which signals need it and which not,